Ecrypty/florijncoinmnb/README-old.md

     - http basic auth to nginx is used
     - using nginx's proxy_set_header is used to change auth to rpc
     - rpc user name and password on config.py is only for web auth
-    - copy dashlib/config.sample.mainnet.remotesvc.py as dashlib/config.py to use
+    - copy florijncoinlib/config.sample.mainnet.remotesvc.py as florijncoinlib/config.py to use

-###### Q : dashmnb ask PIN(or PASSPHRASE) of Trezor/Keepkey, why ?
+###### Q : florijncoinmnb ask PIN(or PASSPHRASE) of Trezor/Keepkey, why ?
 ![1](./tech/trezor-api.png)

 read [https://doc.satoshilabs.com/trezor-faq/](https://doc.satoshilabs.com/trezor-faq/)

 [https://doc.satoshilabs.com/trezor-tech/api.html](https://doc.satoshilabs.com/trezor-tech/api.html)

-    - dashmnb use python-trezor / python-keepkey as API to communicate Trezor/Keepkey
+    - florijncoinmnb use python-trezor / python-keepkey as API to communicate Trezor/Keepkey

 [https://github.com/chaeplin/python-trezor](https://github.com/chaeplin/python-trezor)